 The Simulator Interface current consumption is approximately 25mA.

-The current consumption of the standard Magneto-Resistive Sensor Modules is approximately 8mA per module in the triggered state (i.e. with the LED lit).
+The current consumption of the standard Magnetic Sensor Modules is approximately 8mA per module in the triggered state (i.e. with the LED lit).

 The current consumption of the Infra-Red Sensor Modules is approximately 25mA per module in the triggered state.

-The total current requirement with a full set of 16 Magneto-Resistive Sensor Modules is therefore approximately 153mA.
+The total current requirement with a full set of 16 Magnetic Sensor Modules is therefore approximately 153mA.

 The total current requirement with a full set of 16 Infra-Red Sensor Modules is approximately 425mA.